hardkoro/cv/README.md

 <!-- https://raw.githubusercontent.com/progfay/shields-with-icon/master/README.md -->

-I am a Python engineer with experience in a variety of technologies, from Delphi, Oracle Databases, and monolithic legacy apps to MongoDB, RabbitMQ and K8s-based event-driven microservices.
+I am a Python engineer with experience in a variety of technologies, from Delphi, Oracle Databases, and monolithic legacy apps to FastAPI, RabbitMQ and K8s-based event-driven microservices.

 I have been working in supply chain companies for a long time and am well-versed in ERPs, WMSs, analytics, demand forecasting, and more.
 I feel [gezellig](https://www.dutchamsterdam.nl/155-gezellig) in warehouses, but prefer to work in an office or at home, ha-ha 😅.
 I am open to taking on projects in other industries as well.

-Currently, I am working on building the best milkman on Earth at Picnic Technologies B.V. and admiring the birds of the Netherlands. 🐦
+Currently, I am working on building the best milkman on Earth at [Picnic Technologies B.V.]((https://picnic.tech/)) and admiring the birds of the Netherlands. 🐦

 <br/>